 Streaking Bucks beat Hawks 100-97, position for postseason

-Milwaukee Bucks head coach Jason Kidd reacts during the first half of an NBA basketball game against the Atlanta Hawks Friday, March 24, 2017, in Milwaukee.
-Atlanta Hawks' Dwight Howard watches as Milwaukee Bucks' Giannis Antetokounmpo dunks during the second half of an NBA basketball game Friday, March 24, 2017, in Milwaukee.
+Milwaukee Bucks' Giannis Antetokounmpo shoots past Atlanta Hawks' Dwight Howard during the first half of an NBA basketball game Friday, March 24, 2017, in Milwaukee.
+Atlanta Hawks' Dennis Schroder is fouled by Milwaukee Bucks' Tony Snell during the second half of an NBA basketball game Friday, March 24, 2017, in Milwaukee.

 Add your comments below